apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 This ServiceAccount is used to grant necessary permissions for the Component&rsquo;s Pods to interact with other Kubernetes resources, such as modifying Pod labels or sending events.</p>
 <p>If not specified, KubeBlocks automatically creates a default ServiceAccount named
-&ldquo;kb-&#123;cluster.name&#125;-&#123;component.name&#125;&rdquo;, bound to a role with rules defined in ComponentDefinition&rsquo;s
+&ldquo;kb-&#123;componentdefinition.name&#125;&rdquo;, bound to a role with rules defined in ComponentDefinition&rsquo;s
 <code>policyRules</code> field.
+If needed (currently this means if any lifecycleAction is enabled),
-It will also be bound to a default role named &ldquo;kubeblocks-cluster-pod-role&rdquo;
-which is installed together with KubeBlocks.</p>
+it will also be bound to a default role named &ldquo;kubeblocks-cluster-pod-role&rdquo;, which is installed together with KubeBlocks.
+If multiple components use the same ComponentDefinition, they will share one ServiceAccount.</p>
-<p>If the field is not empty, the specified ServiceAccount will be used.
-And KubeBlocks will not
+<p>If the field is not empty, the specified ServiceAccount will be used, and KubeBlocks will not
-create a ServiceAccount, nor create RoleBinding accordingly.</p>
+create a ServiceAccount.
+But KubeBlocks does create RoleBindings for the specified ServiceAccount.</p>
 </td>
 </tr>
 <tr>